simupoppo/vehicle_arranger/README.md

 ## Usage
 This program consists of a python file.

 After you select input original pak file and name output pak file, This program ask you whether modify some setting of the vehicle pak.
 Please input modified values or names.
-If you not put any values, or input wrong values, the setting will not be modified.
+If you not put any values (enter "x" in the connecting setting), or input wrong values, the setting will not be modified.
 ### Command line usage
 python vehicle_arranger.py input_file_path (output_file_path)